AymanMujahid/Retrieve-AI-Research-Bapers/README.md

 ## Overview

-The Machine Learning Research Paper Keyword Extractor is a Python-based tool that leverages natural language processing (NLP) techniques to analyze research papers and extract relevant keywords.
+The Machine Learning Research Paper Keyword Extractor is a Python-based tool that leverages NLP techniques to analyze research papers and extract relevant keywords.
 It is particularly useful for researchers, students, and anyone interested in quickly identifying key concepts and topics covered in a large corpus of research papers.

 ## Features